CodingKen02/CodingKen02/README.md

 -> MSU Junior Software Engineering Major

--> Research in Virtual Reality, Advanced Vehicular Systems & 3D Simulations
+-> Research in Virtual Reality, Advanced Vehicular Systems & 3D Simulations at CAVS

+-> Working in Housing & Bagley College of Engineering as a Diversity Delegate/Staff

 -> Interest in Varieties of Art, Gaming, Human Computer Interactions & Weird Things